MultiVerS: Improving scientific claim verification with weak supervision and full-document context: The model

-We predict a label $\yhat(c, a) \in \{ \supports, \refutes, \nei \}$ by adding a classification head over the encoding of the$\ts$token, consisting of two feedforward layers followed by a three-way softmax.
-We predict whether sentence $s_i$ is a rationale by adding a similar two-way classification head on top of$\tslsub{i}$.
+Given the full-context \longformer encoding, we predict whether sentence $s_i$ is a rationale via a binary classification head, consisting of two feedforward layers followed by a two-way softmax, on top of the globally-contextualized token $\tslsub{i}$.

+Similarly, we predict the overall fact-checking label $\yhat(c, a)$ by adding a three-way classification head over the encoding of the $\ts$ token.
+Since the $\ts$ token is trained with global attention, the model makes predictions based on a representation of the entire claim and abstract.

 During training, we compute the cross-entropy losses for the label and rationale predictions, and train to minimize the multitask loss:

 where $\lamRationale$ is tuned on the dev set.